MJ-Sec4yoU/skill-swap-thrive-main/FREE_DEPLOYMENT_GUIDE.md

    - Verify that build and start commands are correct (`npm install` and `npm start`)
    - Check that all required environment variables are set
    - Ensure `MONGODB_URI` and `JWT_SECRET` are properly configured
+   - Verify that all route files have proper syntax and are correctly closed

 6. **Content Security Policy (CSP) Errors**:
    - The frontend's CSP must allow connections to your backend URL